 Consider scheduling some matches between teams from different divisions to provide more competition opportunities.
 This will allow teams to experience a wider variety of competition.
-Such competitions could be organized at either the varsity or junior varsity level.
+Such competitions could be organized at either the official or non-official level.

-If there are some interesting events beyond regular league competitions happening in your region, be sure to let your League Director Representative (leaguerep@nctta.org) or the NCTTA Media Relations Committee (publicrelations@nctta.org) know about them so that we can share these great ideas with other regions.
+If there are some interesting events beyond regular league competitions happening in your region, be sure to let your League Director Representative (leaguerep@nctta.org) or the NCTTA Press (press@nctta.org) know about them so that we can share these great ideas with other regions.